micheewang/nya/README.md

-# some thing will come.
+# some thing come soon.